 - Attainable – Can you answer your research question within the limits of your paper? (e.g. You have 7-9 pages; at least 2 pages will be taken up by your introduction, background information, and conclusions.
 So you have 5-7 pages to actually answer your research question).

 - Relevant – Is your topic related to the course?
 Does it meet the expectations of your professor?
 Are you interested in it?

 - Timely – Can you answer the question, get all the research you need, and write the assignment before the due date?
 Also, is your topic too recent?
-Can there feasibly be academic research available on it?
+Can there feasibly be a sufficient amount of academic research available on it?

 Try turning your topic idea into a researchable question:

 - Ask the 5W’s of your topic

 Who – what population are you talking about? (e.g. university students)